 Inside the Red Barn Flea Market, 1707 First St. E., Bradenton, (941) 201-4610

-For years known as Maria’s Restaurant, the taco stand at the Red Barn Flea Market changed names in the last couple years, but everything else is the same.
-You’ll still get an outrageous pick of tacos, tostadas, sopes, gorditas and burritos.
+For years known as Maria’s Restaurant, the taco stand at the Red Barn Flea Market makes an outrageous pick of tacos, tostadas, sopes, gorditas and burritos.
 We always go for the tacos with pork al pastor, but the beef barbacoa is great, too, and the cactus tacos make for a satisfying vegetarian option.
 The bustling flea market setting makes for some of the best people-watching in the area, too.